UCL-EO/geog0111/docs/041_GDAL_timeseries.md

 ### Purpose

 In this section, we'll continue to look at the MODIS LAI, with a view to forming a time series dataset.
-AT the end of this session, you will be able to generate a 3D numpy array of some MODIS geophysical variable for a selcted area and time.
+At the end of this session, you will be able to generate a 3D numpy array of some MODIS geophysical variable for a selcted area and time.

 ### Prerequisites